flipmcf/CasterPak/Readme.md

 This is totally in development and doesn't have a python setup yet.
 Please contribute.

-1. just download / clone this repo
+1. download / clone this repo
-2. install a python virtual enviornment for it: python3 -m venv .
+2. install a python virtual environment for it:

+   `python3 -m venv .`

 3. install flask

-   ./bin/pip install flask
+   `./bin/pip install flask`
+4. configure this application

+   `cp config_example.ini config.ini`

+   `vi config.ini`

-4. run the application
+5. run the application

-   ./bin/python -m flask run
+   `./bin/python -m flask run`

-If you need to configure stuff, read the code and flask documentation for now.

-Things will get better as this package matures.
-Welcome to Alpha.